Pogba agent Raiola strongly hints at Man Utd exit with 'December is the month of dreams' remark

 What's been said?

-Raiola has told Rai of the speculation surrounding Pogba: "December is the month of dreams… and I can’t stop dreams, but is better to not speak about Paul.
-If some former Man United players don’t speak about me and Paul, they won’t work anymore.
+Raiola told Rai of the speculation surrounding Pogba: "December is the month of dreams… and I can’t stop dreams, but it is better to not speak about Paul.
+If some former Man Utd players don’t speak about me and Paul, they won’t work anymore.

 “It’s too early to speak about Paul Pogba’s contract.
 Let’s see what happens.
-I can’t stop anyone from dreaming Paul.”
+I can’t stop anyone from dreaming.”

 Where could Pogba end up?